Ghost Town Village: 2014

 In July, the park opened later than planned after having issues with ride inspections.

 In November 2014, Ghost Town was listed for sale with an asking price of $3 million by Action Creak Realty.
 The sale of the lower half of the property, which housed the Western theme park, was placed up for sale to attract investors for Presley's redevelopment of the upper portion of the property as a "Holy Land replica theme park."
-On January 24, 2015 the property was taken off the market, prompted by major progress in the redevelopment of other parts of the property.
+On January 24, 2015, the property was taken off the market, prompted by major progress in the redevelopment of other parts of the property.

 2015

 Despite a planned opening, many issues including water pressure problems as well as issues with the chair lift prevented the park from opening.

 On October 22, 2015, the park announced the rebranding of the park to Ghost Town Village with a planned opening on June 1, 2016.
 The rebranded park was to feature gunfights, the chairlift, Appalachian themed gift shops, ziplines, a museum, a paintball course, arcade and horseback riding.
 According to park management, the rebranding was due to the park's inability to reopen any of its former roller coasters and rides as the repair costs were too high.
 On June 2, 2016, park management announced that the park would not open in 2016 and was again being offered for sale.

-2016

-The planned reopening failed to materialize as issues were reported with vendors and staff.
+Issues were reported with vendors and staff.

 2018

 As of July 2018, the park was being called Ghost Town Adventures and planned to reopen in fall 2018, after renovation and work on the skylift.
 Lamar Berry and his partners were working on a purchase agreement for the park property from Alaska Presley.
 Investors however bailed on the project.

-An unaffiliated group attempted to purchase the park, Ghost Town Maggie Valley LLC.
-(Some of the members had also worked with Berry) but they failed to get funding as well.
+An unaffiliated group attempted to purchase the park, Ghost Town Maggie Valley LLC (some of the members had also worked with Berry), but they failed to get funding as well.